Nozbe/Michael.team/en/_posts/2009-12-09-leweb-discussions-where-are-multimillionaire.md

 ![{{ page.title }}](/img/{{ page.img }})

 I personally don't care about being a millionaire.
-I care about running a [successful Internet startup](http://nozbe.com) and having tens of thousands of happy and productive users, but I'm not doing it to make millions or to sell out or whatever, I just like this lifestyle and it makes me really happy and gives me enough money to feed and maintain my family.
+I care about running a [successful Internet startup][n] and having tens of thousands of happy and productive users, but I'm not doing it to make millions or to sell out or whatever, I just like this lifestyle and it makes me really happy and gives me enough money to feed and maintain my family.

 ## Where are the ultra-successful startup owners in Europe?